-This Thursday, November 15th, marks Children’s Grief Awareness Day.
+This Thursday, November 21st, marks Children’s Grief Awareness Day.
 One in five children will experience the death of someone close to them by the time they are 18.
 I was a child when my dad died (well, at 20 I wasn’t technically a child - but I certainly felt like one).
 My nephew was a toddler when his mom, my sister, died unexpectedly last summer.
 My daughter has two deceased grandparents that she will never meet, and an aunt who was gone by the time she was 10 months old.
-It is important to me to know how to support children who are grieving or who will never know the people who I am grieving.
-I want my daughter and nephew to grow up knowing the people in our family who left us too soon.
+It is important for me for my daughter and nephew to grow up knowing the people in our family who left us too soon.

 In the days after my sister’s death, I began thinking about what we could do for my nephew — how could we support him moving forward?
 How could we help him know my sister, even though he was so young when she died?